MMesgar/neural_coherence_model/README.md

 ### Data ###

-For the essay scoring data, we use the ASAP dataset to evaluate our system.
+For the essay scoring experiments, we use the ASAP dataset to evaluate our system.
 This dataset (training_set_rel3.tsv) can be downloaded from [here](https://www.kaggle.com/c/asap-aes/data).
 After downloading the file, put it in the [data](https://github.com/nusnlp/nea/tree/master/data) directory and create training, development and test data using ```preprocess_asap.py``` script:

 ```bash
 cd data